Chicago Attorneys for Indecent Solicitation of a Child Defense

 - Class 4 Felony.
 When someone discusses sexual acts or penetration with a child or someone they believe to be a child, over the internet that may qualify as a Class 4 felony under Illinois law.
 That could mean three years in prison.

-Keep in mind, though, that specific penalties could depend on the facts and the nature of the charge.
-The charges could be more severe if you already have a criminal record.
-And all of them could bring fines of $25,000 or more, as well as mandatory registration with the Illinois Sex Offender Registry.
+Keep in mind, though, that specific penalties may depend on the facts and the nature of the charge.
+The charges could be more severe if you already have a criminal record and may bring fines of $25,000 or more, as well as mandatory registration with the Illinois Sex Offender Registry.

 How Can an Attorney Help?